varmara/data-engineering-zoomcamp-2024/02-workflow-orchestration/README.md

-## Data Engineering Zoomcamp - Week 2
+# Data Engineering Zoomcamp 2024 - Module 2: Workflow Orchestration

 In this module, I learnt how to use the Mage platform to author and share data pipelines.